WalhoutLab/MERGE/CatExp/readme.md

 CatExp also provides three plotting functions for the visualization of data.
   - Histogram plotters embedded in bimodel() and trimodel() functions.
   - stackedCat() function, which can take a table of categories (genes as rows and tissues or conditions as columns) and plots a stacked bar graph of categories (Rare, Low, Moderate, High) for each column.
   - plotCatExp() function, which receives a particular gene name, the expression level table, the categorization table from absolute values analysis, and the categorization table from relative values analysis to plot a bar chart that shows ascending tissue (or condition) profile of the gene based on expression level table.
-Categories are color coded and categories that changed during relative expresison analysis are highlighted.
+Categories are color coded and categories that were changed during relative expresison analysis are highlighted.